slash-segmentation/CHM/README.md

 Compiled Version Differences
 ----------------------------
-The compiled version always run in single-threaded mode (and thus ignores the -s flag).
+The compiled version always runs in single-threaded mode (and thus ignores the -s flag).
 Also, you can specify the MATLAB/MCR location using the -M argument.
 It also looks for two environmental variables: MCR_DIR (same as -M argument) and MCR_CACHE_ROOT which sets where the program should unpack itself to, and should be some local file path (not on the network).
-The cache dir defaults to /tmp/mcr_cache_root_$USER
+The cache dir defaults to /tmp/mcr_cache_root_$USER.
+Setting it to a non-existent directory disables caching.